cloud-gov/tech-talk-container-to-container-encryption/README.md

 Then you need to setup a network policy that allows your source application to communicate with your destination application, making sure to specify the port as `61443`.
 All traffic to this port uses SSL/TLS.

-`cf add-network-policy SOURCE_APP DESTINATION_APP -s --protocol tcp --port 61443`
+`cf add-network-policy SOURCE_APP DESTINATION_APP --protocol tcp --port 61443`

 ## About this demo